STRINGSTRING

 chpB

-Toxic component of a type II toxin-antitoxin (TA) system.
+Toxin of the ChpB-ChpS toxin-antitoxin system; Toxic component of a type II toxin-antitoxin (TA) system.
 ChpB is a sequence-specific mRNA and (weak) tmRNA endoribonuclease that inhibits protein synthesis and induces bacterial stasis.
 Cleavage is independent of the ribosome.
 Cleavage occurs at ACY sequences where Y is not C. The endoribonuclease activity is not as strong as that of MazF.
 The endoribonuclease activity (a toxin) is inhibited by its labile cognate antitoxin ChpS.
 Toxicity results when the levels of ChpS decrease in the cell, leading to mRNA degradation.
-Both ChpS and ChpB probably bind to the promoter region of the chp [...]
+Both ChpS and ChpB [...]

 higB